SkywardSyntax/3DExploration/README.md

 - Implemented bump mapping in vertex and fragment shaders.
 - Utilized retracting for dynamic vertex positions.
 - Modified procedural vertex normal calculations for roughness.
+- Added more complex shaders to increase GPU load.
+- Introduced particle systems to increase GPU load.
+- Increased resolution and complexity of object textures.
+- Utilized shadow mapping or environment mapping to increase GPU load.

 ## Bump Mapping and Roughness